-In 1990, SB 2375 (Presley, c.
+In 1990, SB 2375 (Presley, ch.
 1597, Statutes of 1990), also known as the Medical Judicial Procedure Improvement Act, was passed.
 This bill changed MBC's disciplinary process.
-It added Government Code section 12529 et seq. creating the Health Quality Enforcement Section (HQES) within the Department of Justice to specialize in prosecuting physicians and other health care practitioners.
+It added Government Code § 12529 et seq. creating the Health Quality Enforcement Section

+(HQES) within the Department of Justice to specialize in prosecuting physicians and other health care practitioners.
 HQES was required to be "staffed with a sufficient number of experienced and able employees capable of handling the most complex and varied type of disciplinary actions against the licensees of the division or board."
-(Bus. & Prof. Code Section 12529) HQES was also required to assign attorneys "to work closely with each major intake and investigatory unit... to assist in the evaluation and screening of complaints from receipt through disposition and to assist in developing uniform standards and procedures for the handling of complaints and investigations."
-(Bus. & Prof. Code Section 12529.5)
+(Bus. & Prof. Code, § 12529) HQES was also required to assign attorneys "to work closely with each major intake and investigatory unit... to assist in the evaluation and screening of complaints from receipt through disposition and to assist in developing uniform standards and procedures for the handling of complaints and investigations."
+(Bus. & Prof. Code §12529.5)

-Business and Professions (B&P) Code section 2319 was added, requiring MBC to establish a goal of an average of no more than six months to elapse from receipt of a complaint to the completion of an investigation.
+SB 2375 also added Bus. & Prof. Code, § 2319 which required MBC to establish a goal that an average of no more than six months would elapse from receipt of a complaint to the completion of an investigation.
 Cases involving "complex medical or fraud issues or complex business or financial arrangements" had a goal of not more than one year from receipt to completion.
-A significant part of SB 2375 was devoted to amending B&P section 2229, redirecting the Board's primary priority from physician rehabilitation to public protection.
+Significantly SB 2375 amended Bus. & Prof. Code, § 2229, thereby redirecting the Board's primary priority from physician rehabilitation to public protection.

-Recognizing the recruitment and retention difficulties of MBC, SB 2375 contained language stating, "It is also the intent of the Legislature that the pay scales for investigators of the Medical Board of California be equivalent to the pay scales for special investigative agents of the Department of Justice, in order to attract and retain experienced investigators."
+Recognizing the staff recruitment and retention difficulties of MBC, SB 2375 contained language stating, "It is also the intent of the Legislature that the pay scales for investigators of the Medical Board of California be equivalent to the pay scales for special investigative agents of the Department of Justice, in order to attract and retain experienced investigators."
 On April 20, 1990, MBC members voted to support SB 2375 with a specified amendment, which stated in part, "Add statutory provisions to raise Medical Board of California investigator salaries to prevent loss of experienced investigators to higher-paying agencies."
-The objective of the amendment was to "Get legislative intent recorded to say that the pay scales of the investigators of the Medical Board of California be increased to within 5% of the pay scales for the special agents of the Department of Justice in order to stem the loss of experienced investigators to higher paying state agencies, and to attract new investigators."
-This amendment was not incorporated, but the intent language stayed in the bill.
+The objective of the amendment was to get legislative intent recorded to say that the pay scales of the investigators of the Medical Board of California be increased to within 5% of the pay scales for the special agents of the Department of Justice in order to stem the loss of experienced investigators to higher paying state agencies, and to attract new investigators.
+This amendment was not adopted, but the intent language stayed in the bill.